Crypto-Druide/nimble-miners/README.md

   --strict              If flagged, config will check that only exact arguments have been set.
   --no_version_checking
                         Set true to stop cli version checking.
-  --no_prompt           Set true to stop cli from prompting the user.
+  --no_predict           Set true to stop cli from the user inferences.
 ```